-A traveler with a booked trip that is covered by a Turo protection package can add a secondary driver to the trip, as long as that person is an approved Turo driver.
+A guest with a booked a trip that is covered by a Turo protection package can add a secondary driver to the trip, as long as they’re an approved Turo driver.

-If your vehicle is covered by owner-provided insurance and not Turo insurance, you will need to confirm any additional requirements with the traveler directly before allowing anyone else to drive the vehicle.
+If you’re a Commercial Host providing your own insurance directly to your guest, you will need to confirm any additional requirements with the guest directly before allowing anyone else to drive the vehicle.